-This week is the Commercial Vehicle Safety Alliance’s (CVSA) Brake Safety Week.
+The Commercial Vehicle Safety Alliance’s (CVSA) Brake Safety Week is schedule for Sept.
+15-21.
 This means CVSA-certified enforcement personnel will conduct roadside inspections on commercial motor vehicles (CMV) to identify and remove any vehicles from the road that have critical brake violations.

 Brake systems that are not maintained regularly or that are installed incorrectly can reduce braking efficiency, which can pose safety risks to drivers and other vehicles on the roadways.